fenago/Grokking-Deep-Learning/Lab_5.md

 batch_size/alpha pair that seems to work well.

 ## Summary
-This chapter addressed two of the most widely used methods for increasing the accuracy and training speed of almost any neural architecture.
+This lab addressed two of the most widely used methods for increasing the accuracy and training speed of almost any neural architecture.
 In the following chapters, we’ll pivot from sets of tools that are universally applicable to nearly all neural networks, to specialpurpose architectures that are advantageous for modeling specific types of phenomena in data.